 Since joining the National Accounts team, I've been coordinator of one of the largest accounts since January.

 I like when we are busy, but the day goes fast.
 The busier we are, the faster the day goes.
 I enjoy the new account that I've been working on and the consistency of the contract freight.
 I also enjoy the challenge this account presents in the current market, with it being food related in the challenging time of COVID-19.
 I really have to apply myself to make sure that we are achieving our goals.
-I also enjoy being a resource to the project development team who have been asking us for updates and general feedback about their projects.
+Being a resource to the project development team who have been asking us for updates and general feedback about their projects is something else I take pride in doing.
 Giving input makes me feel useful and valuable that I can apply my knowledge there.